komerpoodari/CarND-Advanced-Lane-Lines/writeup_report.md

 Then in **"./Adv-lane-find.ipynb" (section 7.
 Video Processing)** section I implemented higher level function `process_image()` that gets invoked video `fl_image()` function.
 In this section implemented the class 'Line', based on the course material guidance and 'process_image()' function.
 I averging the Line fit polynomial coefficients over 5 most recent frames.
 I invoked incremental polynomial fitting, if most recent fit was fine within some sanity checks such as X-intercept distances. and co-efficient changes.
 Overall the processing pipeline worked reasonably well.

+The output video file is **"./project_output_video.mp4"**.
-Here's a link to my output video.
+Here's a link to my output video on YouTube.
 ![alt text][video1]
 ---